jazorro11/Data-Cleaning-Validation/README.md

-# Data Cleaning & Validation Pack (Portfolio Demo)
+# Data Cleaning & Validation Pack

 ## Business case (why this matters)
 Teams lose time and credibility when reports are built on inconsistent spreadsheets: duplicated IDs, invalid dates, missing values, and mismatched totals.
 This demo shows a lightweight **data-quality pipeline** that: